 If your primary plan is to record the sound of a person speaking, look for a directional microphone, sometimes called a shotgun microphone.
 You can literally point this type of recording device at the audio source.
 If you want to record a wider area, such as when you are planning to shoot a movie or record the sounds of crowds, the directional microphone is not quite as useful.

-If you're only buying a device, you're buying a microphone ... but you don't have to stop there.
-Portable tripods can keep your phone stable when you are outdoors.
-And any kind of object - homemade or bought - that prevents the wind from hitting the microphone will help.
+If you only buy one device, buy a microphone...portable tripods can keep your phone stable in the field.
+And any kind of object - homemade or bought - that blocks the wind from hitting the microphone will help.